Texas Butterfly Park To Close Indefinitely As Conspiracy Theorists Intensify Attacks

 It later sued We Build the Wall, a nonprofit led by Bannon that raised more than $25 million with online fundraisers.
 The lawsuit accuses the organization and its founder, Brian Kolfage, of defaming the butterfly center and Treviño-Wright, and opening them up to “targeted harassment,” among other allegations about its efforts to construct the wall in Texas near the nature preserve.

-We Build the Wall founder Brian Kolfage, Bannon and several others were indicted in August 2020 for allegedly using donations for personal expenses.
+Kolfage, Bannon and several others were indicted in August 2020 for allegedly using We Build the Wall donations for personal expenses.